 As individual citizens, we play a vital role in our community’s journey to become the most prepared town in Washington State.
 It is our responsibility–not City Hall’s nor the Fire Department’s–to be able to take care of ourselves and our neighbors for at least two weeks after a widespread natural disaster.

 Our first responders will be overwhelmed and focused on taking care of our community’s core infrastructure.
-Additional help from outside the area such as the Red Cross will arrive, but not for many days due to significant destruction of regional transportation systems.
+Additional help from outside the area such as the Red Cross will arrive, but not for weeks due to significant destruction of regional transportation systems.

 Be familiar with what you should do in the first five minutes after an earthquake (PDF) to secure yourself and your loved ones and with what materials you should have on hand.